 That said, beginning December 1, 2009, the FTC requires bloggers to provide disclosures whenever there could be hidden interests or unspoken biases related to recommendations.

-First, the obvious: I am a freelance writer and photographer.
+First, the obvious: I am a content creator.
 Essentially I will write and/or take pictures for anyone that will pay me and if they don’t pay me I get some form of compensation whether it be in advertising and promotion, food, products or services.

 Second, the less obvious: Per the FTC rules, if I interview someone and they grab the bill for lunch, I would need to specify this.
 Ditto if I use an Amazon link that gets me 8 cents instead of an Amazon link that gets me 0 cents.
 If someone gives me a comfy t-shirt with a logo and I wear it in a photo, same deal.